MrSomebody9099/EventFlow/replit.md

 # Overview

-This is a wedding/event planning web application designed to help users organize every aspect of their event in one central dashboard.
-The application allows users to set up event details, track expenses and budgets, manage vendors, organize guest lists, maintain checklists, collect inspiration images, and view event timelines with calendar integration.
-The interface features an elegant design with calligraphic fonts throughout all text elements.
+EventFlow is a comprehensive event planning web application designed to help users organize every aspect of their event in one central dashboard.
+The application supports weddings, anniversaries, engagement parties, receptions, and other event types.
+Users can set up event details, track expenses and budgets, manage vendors, organize guest lists, maintain checklists, collect inspiration images, and view event timelines with calendar integration.
+The interface features an elegant design with calligraphic fonts throughout all text elements and integrates with Whop for premium features and user authentication.

 # User Preferences